Tony-Cheng/ACTRCE-Experiments/README.md

 # ACTRCE-Experiments
 These are the experiments done to try to reproduce the results of the [ACTRCE paper](https://arxiv.org/abs/1902.04546).
-Documentations will be created later.
+Documentations will be added later.

 ## How to run the experiments
 1. Clone this repository.